What Haute Couture Fashion Means In the Modern World

 The modern world is full of some rather lovely evolving fashion pieces, a puzzle that keeps morphing but always manages to keep its lines fitted.
 It keeps taking from the past and ricocheting into the future with incredible speed, often leaving some of the biggest fashion trends in society behind.

 When we look at major creations such as the haute couture in the fashion world, we feel a sense of nostalgia coupled with certain nothingness since the prestige of haute couture fashion seems to have lost its edge.
-Whereas once only a small fraction of individuals could afford those pieces, it appears that every other celebrity is sporting a gorgeous handmade creation on the red carpet these days, taking the richness of the flavour down a few notches every year.
+Whereas once only a small fraction of individuals could afford those pieces, it appears that every other celebrity is sporting a gorgeous handmade creation on the red carpet these days, taking the richness of the flavor down a few notches every year.

 What really is haute couture fashion though?
 The official definition of haute couture fashion is the expensive and fashionable clothes that are produced by the leading fashion houses.
 It is French for “high sewing’ or “high dressmaking’ or in other words, simply high fashion as it is also called these days, a collection of dresses and garments that are a form of art that are nigh impossible to properly duplicate.